Bhajan Lal: 1987 Elections

 Although he did not lead the party into the 1987 elections, the electoral rout of the Congress in that elections resulted in him being slowly sidelined in the party in favour of newer leaders like Bhupinder Hooda.

 Union Minister and National Politics

 In 1986 following the end of his tenure as Chief Minister, he was made a Rajya Sabha MP, and was appointed as the Union Minister of Environment and Forests under the Rajiv Gandhi government.
 In 1988 he was made the Union Minister of Agriculture.
-In 1989 he was elected to the Lok Sabha after winning in the constituency of Faridabad.
+In 1989 he was elected to the Lok Sabha after winning in the constituency of Faridabad by defeating Khurshid Ahmed from the Janata Party.

 Third Term as Chief Minister

 He resigned from the Lok Sabha and contested the Haryana Assembly elections held in 1991 from Adampur, Congress won the elections and he was made the chief minister for the third time.
 However, in the 1996 elections the Congress suffered a major defeat, and Bhajan Lal never became a chief minister following that.